John McAfee found dead in cell after Spanish court approved extradition to U.S.

 McAfee founded his anti-virus software company in 1987, having previously worked as a computer programmer and government contractor.
 An early pioneer in the industry, the company grew rapidly to encompass more than half of the anti-virus software market.
 McAfee resigned from the company in 1994, selling his remaining shares and embarking on several other business ventures.

-McAfee lived a lavish public lifestyle, funded instant messaging and firewall software ventures, and invested in real estate.
+McAfee lived a lavish public lifestyle, funded instant-messaging and firewall software ventures, and invested in real estate.
 Profiled by CNBC in 2009 while living in Belize, McAfee said the global financial crisis had wiped out much of his wealth.

-In 2012, McAfee was named as a suspect in the murder of an American expatriate businessman named Gregory Faull.
+In 2012, McAfee was named as a suspect in the killing of an American expatriate businessman named Gregory Faull.
 McAfee denied the allegations and later fled Belize, illegally crossing into neighboring Guatemala before being deported back to the United States.

+A final post on McAfee’s verified Instagram account, made shortly after reports of his death began to surface, was a “Q.” Many users connected the message to QAnon, a sprawling set of falsities that have coalesced into an extremist ideology that has radicalized its followers.
+It has incited violence and criminal acts, and the FBI has designated it a domestic terrorism threat.
+The post was the first use of the account in several months, having made no past reference to the QAnon ideology that took hold during the Trump administration.

+It was not the first time McAfee had referenced his own death.
+In October, 2020, McAfee tweeted, “Know that if I hang myself, a la Epstein, it will be no fault of mine,” referring to billionaire financier Jeffrey Epstein, who died of an apparent hanging in a New York jail after being charged with sexually abusing girls.

 If you or someone you know needs help, call the National Suicide Prevention Lifeline at 800-273-TALK (8255).
 You can also text a crisis counselor by messaging the Crisis Text Line at 741741.

-Harrison Smith contributed to this report.
+Devlin Barrett and Harrison Smith contributed to this report.

 Read more